-The academic videos featured within this training program have been compiled by a committee of subject matter experts recognized for their clinical expertise in the field of addiction medicine and/or pain medicine, and years of experience in providing opioid dependency treatment across complex patient demographics.
-Each member has disclosed conflicts of interest in alignment with the National Standard for Support of Accredited CPD Activities.
+The content within the PACES Learning Pathway has been compiled by a committee of subject matter experts recognized for their clinical expertise in the field of addiction medicine and or pain medicine and years of experience in providing addiction treatment across complex patient demographics.
+Each member has disclosed conflicts of interest in alignment with the National Standard for Support of Accredited Continuing Professional Development Activities.

-This course has received no commercial sponsorship support.
+The content has received no commercial sponsorship support.
 It was planned to achieve scientific integrity, objectivity and balance.
-The Alberta ODT Virtual Training Program Faculty and Planning Committee Disclosures are included for your review.
+The faculty and planning committee disclosures are included for review: